corda/corda-solutions/bn-apps/cordapp-distribution/design/design.md

 * Ability of BNs to tweak the implementation for their needs
 * This approach would also ease an installation and integration of the BNO applications into the existing enterprise infrastructures, as it would require less integration points with not-flow based internal systems.

 Why not to perform distribution on CZ level, via some centralised solution like Network Map or Doorman?
-Simply because some Business Networks might be uncomfortable with uploading their proprietary code into a third party service.
+Simply because some Business Networks might be uncomfortable with sharing their proprietary code with third party services.

 #### CorDapps list